pantheon-systems/drops-7/profiles/express/modules/contrib/metatag/README.txt

   engine to confirm ownership of the site; see the "Metatag: Verification" submodule.

+* The Metatag: Mobile & UI Adjustments submodule adds the MobileOptimized, HandheldFriendly, viewport, cleartype, theme-color, format-detection, apple-mobile-web-app-capable, apple-mobile-web-app-status-bar-style, the android-app and ios-app alternative link meta tags, and the Android manifest tag.

-* The MobileOptimized, HandheldFriendly, viewport, cleartype and theme-color meta tags are available via the Metatag: Mobile & UI Adjustments submodule.
+* The hreflang meta tags are available via the Metatag:hreflang submodule.

 * A variety of favicon sizes and styles can be added to the global configuration using the Metatag: Favicons submodule.